Course Outline

 Details of early feedback on progress

 This course will provide you with early feedback on your learning of cell biology topics and scientific skills.
 This feedback will be provided in the form of formative online quizzes and subsequent in class feedback on summative tasks from Week 2 onwards.
-In addition, there are weekly formative online quizzes (H5P) administered through online learning materials throughout semester.
+In addition, there are weekly formative online quizzes (H5P) administered through online learning materials throughout trimester.
 You can use the feedback provided to identify if you require additional support for your learning of cell biology.

 Assessment tasks